barrucadu/memo.barrucadu.co.uk/memos/machines.markdown

 Configuration
   ~ nixfiles/azathoth.nix

-Issues
-  ~ Wifi is more flakey than carter, in both Windows and Linux; may be worth investing in a new NIC.

 ### nyarlathotep ###

 > It is understood in the land of dream that the Other Gods have many agents moving among men; and